datagrok-ai/public/help/develop/onboarding/exercises.md

 ## Exercise 10: Enhancing Datagrok with dialog-based functions

 In the previous exercises we've learned how the Datagrok function inputs are offered in a dialog window automatically once you run the function.
-In this exercise we find how to expand these dialogs with the behaviour beyond simple arguments-to-inputs mapping.
+In this exercise we find how to expand these dialogs with the behavior beyond simple arguments-to-inputs mapping.

 So, in some previous exercises we've used the files `a-h1n1.csv` and `sars-cov-2.csv` which we prepared in advance.